-While land rights and Indigenous self-determination were stressed in Australia during the 1970's and 1980's, these gave way to the language of reconciliation in the 1990's.
+While land rights and indigenous self-determination were stressed in Australia during the 1970s and 1980s, these gave way to the language of reconciliation in the 1990s.
 Robert Tickner, the appointed Minister of Aboriginal Affairs from 1990-1996, outlined a comprehensive vision for reconciliation during his tenure in office:

-The challenge was to devise a process that would enjoy the support of both Indigenous and non-Indigenous opinion leaders and would keep faith absolutely with Indigenous aspirations....I was also particularly committed to the view that the government should not at this time in the nation's history close off options on the parameters or contents of some document of reconciliation or on the process itself.
-There had to be open and genuine consultation and negotiation
+The challenge was to devise a process that would enjoy the support of both indigenous and non-indigenous opinion leaders and would keep faith absolutely with indigenous aspirations....
+I was also particularly committed to the view that the government should not at this time in the nation's history close off options on the parameters or contents of some document of reconciliation or on the process itself.
+There had to be open and genuine consultation and negotiation.47

-Tickner's attempt at reconciliation, while constrained by the High Court's decisions and the political maneuvering of the Prime Minister, intended to address some of the complexities of Indigenous restitution and self-determination.
-As part of Tickner's broader plan, the Council for Aboriginal Reconciliation (CAR) was formed in 1991, which was composed of twenty-five appointed members: twelve Aboriginal, two Torres Strait Island and eleven drawn from the 'wider community.'
-The early years of CAR were overshadowed by the High Court's Mabo decision (1992), which rejected the colonial doctrine of terra nullius or 'empty land' and recognized a form of native title to the land.
+Tickner's attempt at reconciliation, while constrained by the High Court's decisions and the political maneuvering of the Prime Minister, intended to address some of the complexities of indigenous restitution and self-determination.
+As part of Tickner's broader plan, the Council for Aboriginal Reconciliation (CAR) was formed in 1991, which was composed of 25 appointed members: 12 aboriginals, two Torres Strait Island, and 11 drawn from the 'wider community.'
+The early years of CAR were overshadowed by the High Court's Mabo decision (1992), which rejected